yehoudaB/staking-wallet/README.md

    - Enter the private key associated with one of the accounts from the ``npx hardhat node`` output.
    - Follow the prompts to complete the import process.

-8. Access the multi-sig-wallet-v2 web application:
+8. Access the staking-wallet web application:

 9. Connect Metamask to the website:
-- In the multi-sig-wallet-v2 web application, you will see a "Connect Wallet" or similar button.
+- In the staking-wallet web application, you will see a "Connect Wallet" or similar button.
 - Click on it to initiate the wallet connection process.
 - Metamask will prompt you to connect to the website.
 - Approve the connection request in Metamask.

-You are now ready to use the multi-sig-wallet-v2 project!
+You are now ready to use the staking-wallet project!
 You can interact with Ethereum through the web application and perform various operations using your connected Metamask wallet.

 Note: Remember that the local development network is for testing purposes and should not be used for production or real transactions on the Ethereum mainnet.